yext/answers-search-ui/README.md

   ],
   // Required, the vertical key for the search, default null
   verticalKey: 'verticalKey',
-  // Title to display above the filter
+  // Optional, title to display above the filter
   title: 'Filters',
-  // Show number of results for each filter
+  // Optional, show number of results for each filter
   showCount: true,
-  // Execute a new search whenever a filter selection changes
+  // Optional, execute a new search whenever a filter selection changes
   searchOnChange: false,
-  // Show a reset button per filter group
+  // Optional, show a reset button per filter group
   resetFilter: false,
-  // The label to use for the reset button above
+  // Optional, the label to use for the reset button above
   resetFilterLabel: 'reset',
-  // Show a reset-all button for the filter control
+  // Optional, show a reset-all button for the filter control
   resetFilters: true,
-  // The label to use for the reset-all button above
+  // Optional, the label to use for the reset-all button above
   resetFiltersLabel: 'reset-all',
-  // Allow collapsing excess filter options after a limit
+  // Optional, allow collapsing excess filter options after a limit
   showMore: true,
-  // The max number of filter to show before collapsing extras
+  // Optional, the max number of filter to show before collapsing extras
   showMoreLimit: 5,
-  // The label to show for displaying more filter
+  // Optional, the label to show for displaying more filter
   showMoreLabel: 'show more',
-  // The label to show for displaying less filter
+  // Optional, the label to show for displaying less filter
   showLessLabel: 'show less',
-  // Allow expanding and collapsing entire groups of filters
+  // Optional, allow expanding and collapsing entire groups of filters
   expand: true,
-  // Show the number of applied filter when a group is collapsed
+  // Optional, show the number of applied filter when a group is collapsed
   showNumberApplied: true,
-  // The label to show on the apply button
+  // Optional, the label to show on the apply button
   applyLabel: 'apply',
   // Optional, whether or not this filterbox contains dynamic filters, default false
   isDynamic: true